BetonQuest/BetonQuest/documentation/User-Documentation/Configuration.md

   * `enabled` (default `true`).
 Enables or disables the Updater.
 If set to false, it is not possible to update with the updater and no version checks are executed.
   * `strategy` (default `MINOR`).
 The update strategy is the most important feature of the Auto-Updater.
 An explanation is available [here](Updating-and-Backups.md).
   * `automatic` (default `true`).
 If true the updater will download new Versions automatically.
 Otherwise, the updater will only download new versions when the update command is executed.

 ### Journal slots

 `default_journal_slot` is the inventory slot in which the journal will appear after using the `/journal` command.
 BetonQuest will try to move items out of the way if the slot is occupied.
 If the inventory is full the journal will not be added.
 You can disable this behaviour by setting the option to `-1`.
 BetonQuest will then just use any free slot.

 ### Citizens identifier

 `citizens_npcs_by_name` sets whether NPCs from Citizens 2 should be identified in main.yml by their name instead of their id.
 This is a dangerous setting as two different NPC's at the opposite edges of your world that share the same name by accident will trigger the same quest.

+### Citizens left click

+`acceptNPCLeftClick` activates that a conversation with an NPC can also be started by left clicking the NPC and not only by right clicking the NPC.

+### Citizens interact limit

+`npcInteractionLimit` prevents NPC / BetonQuest conversation click spamming.
+The time's unit is milliseconds.
+Default
+value: `500`

 ### Conversation End Distance

 `max_npc_distance` is the distance you need to walk away from the NPC for the conversation to end (in the case of using chat-based conversation interface).

 ### Default conversation style

 `default_conversation_IO` is a comma-separated list of conversation interfaces with the first valid one used.
 Read [this page](Conversations.md) for more information about conversation interfaces.

 ### Default Chat interceptor

 `default_interceptor` is a comma-separated list of chat interceptors with the first valid one used.
 Read [this page](Conversations.md) for more information about chat interceptors.